 How Does Reclaimed Wood Benefit My Woodworking Project?

 If you’re here, you’re already interested in upcycling pallets, but there are more options out there.
-There are many notable benefits of recycling old wood for your woodworking projects, such as sustainability, aesthetic, and quality.
+There are many notable benefits of recycling old wood for your woodworking projects, such as sustainability, aesthetics, and quality.
 Many of these attributes complement one another due to the demands of the timber industry.

 Sustainability – The planet only has so many finite resources.